Welcome to the Drenovsky Lab website

 Jennifer Murphy (M.S., Biology): Thesis title: Functional traits and their plasticity in invasive and non-invasive Rosa spp. in response to light availability.
 Currently, Jennifer is pursuing her Ph.D. in Biology at Case Western Reserve University in the lab of Dr. Jean Burns.

 Esther D'Mello (undergraduate): Honors Thesis title: Light responses and leaf nitrogen of invasive and non-invasive Rosa spp.
-Currently, Esther is pursuing a Master's degree in the School of Natural Resources and the Environment at the University of Michigan in the lab of Dr. Ines Ibanez.
+Esther completed a Master's degree in the School of Natural Resources and the Environment at the University of Michigan in the lab of Dr. Ines Ibanez, and she is now working in Environmental Education for Cuyahoga Valley National Park.

 Megan Thornhill (undergraduate): Nutrient resorption in the invasive cordgrass, Spartina densiflora and Leaf nutrient responses in nutrient amended bunchgrasses of the Intermountain West.
 Megan graduated as a Woodrow Wilson Ohio Teaching Fellow from Ohio University and is now a high school biology teacher.

 Will Murray (undergraduate): Soil properties of the Clark Mountain range, Mojave National Preserve.
 Currently, Will is working at BSA Environmental Services.